kqwang/phase-recovery/README.md

-# Resources for phase recovery (phase imaging or phase retrieval)
+# Resources for phase recovery
 Here, we refer to the process of *“calculating the wavefront phase from the amplitude/intensity measurement of the light field”* as phase recovery (PR).
 PR contains many techniques and algorithms, such as holography/interferometry,